saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 </div>

+---

+## ⚡ Executive Snapshot

+**The Problem**
+After peaking in 2019, the business experienced a sharp revenue **decline of ~60% by 2021**.
+Despite stable pricing and margins, overall performance deteriorated, raising concerns about **demand sustainability, geographic exposure, and customer health**.

+**The Diagnosis**
+- The **revenue decline is volume-driven, not margin-driven**.
+Profit margins remained consistently stable (~58–59%) across products, regions, and stores, indicating strong cost control.
+- The customer base is structurally weak, **with over 60% of customers dormant and only ~5% actively contributing to current revenue**.
+- **Revenue is highly concentrated** in a narrow set of product categories (Computers, Home Appliances) and regions (North America, Western Europe), increasing risk exposure.
+- **Australia consistently underperforms** across revenue, growth, and store efficiency metrics, pointing to structural or market-specific issues rather than short-term volatility.

+**The Solution**
+- The fastest and highest-impact recovery lever is **customer reactivation and retention, not discounting or margin optimization**.
+- Growth should prioritize **scaling proven high-margin categories** and replicating execution playbooks from top-performing stores and regions.
+- Underperforming geographies such as Australia require **targeted intervention or strategic reassessment**, while core regions should be defended and optimized.

+This project consolidates five years of fragmented retail data into a single decision system to identify decline drivers and guide recovery strategy.

+---

 # 1. Client Background & Project Context

 Global Electronics is a (fictional) multinational retailer specializing in high-end consumer electronics.
 Founded in 2010, the company expanded rapidly from its North American roots, establishing a significant physical presence across Europe and Australia with over 70 stores, complemented by a robust e-commerce ("Online") platform.